smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/pairing.rst

 * Device sends Pairing-Ready-Pseudo-Response with non-zero ENTROPY-NEEDED-SIZE
 * Client replies with Pairing-Entropy-Provided request, sent as a broadcast (SHOULD be restricted to those Retransmitting Nodes which may reach the Device)
 * this Pairing-Ready-Pseudo-Response - Pairing-Entropy-Provided sequence is repeated until Device has sufficient entropy to generate Device ID (this is the same as for regular "pairing", as described in :ref:`siot_rng` document)
-* NB: during Phase 1, Pairing-Entropy-Provided packets from Client to Device are sent as SimpleIoT/MP From-Santa packets (see :ref:`siot_mp`) which do not distinguish between target Devices, so there is a chance that more than one Device obtains the same packet.
+* NB: during Phase 1, Pairing-Entropy-Provided packets from Client to Device are sent as SimpleIoT/MP From-Santa packets (see :ref:`siot_hmp`) which do not distinguish between target Devices, so there is a chance that more than one Device obtains the same packet.
 However, these same packets will (with an overwhelming probability) lead to different states within Fortuna PRNGs on different Devices, which will allow to distinguish these (originally potentially indistinguishable) Devices.

 Phase 2:

 * Device sends Pre-Pairing-Response non-zero ENTROPY-NEEDED-SIZE, DEVICE-ID-FLAG set, and all Device ID-related fields.
 * Client replies with Pairing-Entropy-Provided request
-* NB: starting from Phase 2, all the packets from Client to Device are sent as SimpleIoT/MP Unicast packets (see :ref:`siot_mp`) and are addressed to specific Device (using Device ID from Phase 2).
+* NB: starting from Phase 2, all the packets from Client to Device are sent as SimpleIoT/MP Unicast packets (see :ref:`siot_hmp`) and are addressed to specific Device (using Device ID from Phase 2).

 Phase 3: